faycalki/OOP-Design-Patterns/README.md

 ## Contributing

-If you'd like to contribute to this repository, please follow the guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).
+If you'd like to contribute to this repository, please follow the guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md) after the guidelines have been submitted.
 Contributions may include additional design pattern implementations, improvements to existing code, or enhancements to the documentation.

 ## License